 *Be sure to check out our FREE Ultimate Florida Road Trip With Your Family eBook below!

 - Highlands Hammock State Park

 The Ultimate Florida Road Trip Map

-St Augustine is an amazing way to start your ultimate Florida road trip.
-There are a ton of things to do here with a family.
+There are so many things to do in St Augustine Florida, it’s an amazing way to start your ultimate Florida road trip.
 We recommend 2 nights, but really you could stay a week.
 If you are staying 2 days visit:

 St. Augustine Alligator Farm

 You can spend hours here exploring all the different alligators, feeding them, and watching the shows.
 Plus for only $5 you can take your picture with a baby alligator!

 It seemed like such a tourist trap to us, but really there is more to it than just the fountain.
 The grounds are beautiful and filled with multiple history lessons – including the Timucuan Village and seeing them fire a cannon!
 The road to get to the Fountain of Youth is also amazing with a canopy of old oaks covering the street.
 Needless to say it is worth it to go.

 St. George Street